ARTICLE III. ENFORCEMENT AND IMPOUNDMENT

 5-27 Animal control committee.

 (a) Animal control committee established.
 For purposes of this section, an animal control committee is established.
-The animal control committee will be a subcommittee of the Burlington Police Commission and shall consist of three (3) commission members to be appointed on an as needed basis by the chair of the Burlington Police Commission.
+The animal control committee will be a subcommittee of the Burlington police commission and shall consist of three (3) commission members, one (1) licensed veterinarian, and one (1) certified animal behavior professional to be appointed on an as-needed basis by the chair of the Burlington police commission.
 The designated animal control officer shall be the prosecuting officer for any violation brought before the committee.

-(b) Vicious dogs.
-Upon written complaint by a city resident that a dog is alleged to be vicious as defined in section 5-13(e), the animal control committee may hold a hearing on the facts of the complaint and, if the dog is found to be vicious, make such order as necessary to protect the public.
-Such order may include, but is not limited to, any of the following: confinement in a secure enclosure or other similar restriction, muzzling adoption, or destruction in a humane manner.
+(b) Dangerous dogs.
+Upon written complaint received or initiated by the Burlington police department that a dog is alleged to be dangerous as defined in Section 5-13, the animal control committee may hold a hearing on the facts of the complaint and, if the dog is found to be dangerous, make such order as necessary to protect the public.
+Such order may include, but is not limited to, any of the following: confinement in a secure enclosure or other similar restriction, muzzling adoption, or euthanasia.
 In addition, the animal control committee may revoke the privilege of any owner to keep, harbor or have custody of any animals while in the city and that no new privileges be granted.

 (c) Repeated impoundment.
-In the event that any dog shall be impounded three (3) or more times in a twelve-month period, the animal control committee may, at the request of an enforcement officer, or in their discretion, hold a hearing after which they may make such order as is necessary to protect the public.
-Such order may include, but is not limited to, any of the following: confinement in a secure enclosure or other similar restriction, muzzling adoption, or destruction in a humane manner.
+In the event that any dog shall be impounded three (3) or more times in a twelve (12) month period, the animal control committee may, at the request of an enforcement official, or in their discretion, hold a hearing after which they may make such order as is necessary to protect the public.
+Such order may include, but is not limited to, any of the following: confinement in a secure enclosure or other similar restriction, muzzling adoption, or euthanasia.
 In addition, the animal control committee may revoke the privilege of any owner to keep, harbor or have custody of any animals while in the city and that no new privileges be granted.

 (d) Penalty for violation of orders.
-Any person who violates any provision of any order of the animal control committee shall be guilty of a misdemeanor offense and shall be punishable by a fine of from one hundred dollars ($100.00) to five hundred dollars ($500.00).
+Any person who violates any provision of any order of the animal control committee shall be guilty of a misdemeanor offense and shall be punishable by a fine of from three hundred dollars ($300.00) to five hundred dollars ($500.00).

 5-28 Confinement of animals in vehicles.